Aleph-Alpha/intelligence-layer-sdk/README.md

 **Using the Aleph-Alpha API** \
   \
 You will need an [Aleph Alpha access token](https://docs.aleph-alpha.com/docs/account/#create-a-new-token) to run the examples.
-First, set your access token:
+Set your access token with

 ```bash
 export AA_TOKEN=<YOUR TOKEN HERE>